meker12/commerce-channels.en/help/channel-manager/connect-marketplace.md

      ![Connect Commerce store to [!DNL Walmart Marketplace] from [!DNL Channel Manager]](assets/connect-commerce-store-to-marketplace.png)

+1. From the Channel Manager Home page in the [!UICONTROL Marketplaces available to connect] section, select [!UICONTROL Get Started].

+   ![Connect new Walmart store to [!DNL Channel Manager]](assets/channel-manager-home.png)

+1. If needed, set up your Walmart Marketplace Seller account.

 1. Configure the store and connection:

+   - Select **[!UICONTROL Add Credentials]**.

+     ![Configure connection between Commerce and [!DNL Walmart Marketplace] from [!DNL Channel Manager]](assets/configure-commerce-to-marketplace-connection.png)

+   - Select the Commerce store view to connect to the marketplace.

    - Enter a unique **[!UICONTROL store name]**.